Analysis | From Collusion to Cohen, Tallying Trump’s Legal Risks

 The legal inquiries into U.S. President Donald Trump and his 2016 campaign started with Russia but have moved much closer to home.
 While Trump insists no evidence will ever emerge of his campaign colluding in Russia’s high-tech interference with the election, Trump’s opponents say some compelling clues are already out in the open, and alleged collusion remains at the heart of the probe by Special Counsel Robert Mueller.
-The separate investigation focusing on Trump’s former personal lawyer could bring all sorts of other legal questions into play.
+A separate investigation spawned by Mueller’s work has now produced a guilty plea by Trump’s former personal lawyer, Michael Cohen, which could open the door to other lines of inquiry.

-A referral by Mueller to federal prosecutors in New York triggered the probe of Michael Cohen, who spent a decade working for the Trump Organization.
-The Justice Department said in April that a “months-long investigation” seeks “evidence of crimes, many of which have nothing to do with his work as an attorney, but rather relate to Cohen’s own business dealings.”
-Prosecutors are said to have investigated whether Cohen violated bank fraud, wire fraud or campaign finance laws, including over a payment to silence adult-film star Stephanie Clifford, also known as Stormy Daniels, who said she had a sexual liaisons with Trump years ago.
-Trump has denied that.
+A referral by Mueller to federal prosecutors in New York triggered the probe of Cohen, who spent a decade working for the Trump Organization.
+On Aug.
+21, Cohen pleaded guilty to tax evasion, bank fraud and making illegal campaign contributions at the behest of an unnamed presidential candidate presumed to be Trump.
+Those contributions were payments to silence two women, adult-film actress Stephanie Clifford, also known as Stormy Daniels, and former Playboy model Karen McDougal, both of whom say they had sexual liaisons with Trump years ago.

 2. Why is the Cohen probe a potential threat to Trump?

 Because Cohen is known as the president’s longtime fixer, meaning a confidante who makes problems quietly go away.
 It was Cohen who, two weeks before Election Day 2016, created a shell company called Essential Consultants L.L.C. through which he paid $130,000 to Clifford in exchange for her silence.
-That payment -- plus whether and how Trump reimbursed Cohen for it -- could be seen as violating campaign finance laws.
-Then there’s whatever else the federal investigation of Cohen might uncover, such as why more than $4.4 million in transactions flowed through Essential Consultants starting shortly before the election, including $500,000 from a company tied to Viktor Vekselberg, a Russian oligarch with links to President Vladimir Putin.
+There’s lingering mystery over why more than $4.4 million in transactions flowed through Essential Consultants starting shortly before the election, including $500,000 from a company tied to Viktor Vekselberg, a Russian oligarch with links to President Vladimir Putin.
+After Cohen’s guilty plea, his lawyer, Lanny Davis, said Cohen “has knowledge on certain subjects that should be of interest to the special counsel,” including “the obvious possibility of a conspiracy to collude and corrupt the American democracy system in the 2016 election.”

 3. Was Cohen involved in the 2016 campaign?

 Other than supporting Trump in a few interviews, one of which went viral, Cohen largely maintained his behind-the-scenes fixer role.
-The Wall Street Journal says investigators want to know how he gained access to $774,000 through personal financial transactions during the campaign, and what he did with that money.
-Then there’s the explosive accusation, vehemently denied by Cohen, that he personally met with Kremlin officials during a furtive visit to Prague in 2016.
+But there’s the explosive accusation, vehemently denied by Cohen, that he personally met with Kremlin officials during a furtive visit to Prague in 2016.
 That allegation is part of the 35-page “dossier” compiled by a former British spy whose work was underwritten by Clinton and the Democratic Party and dismissed as scurrilous by the Trump team.

 4. What’s known about what Russia did?